tnebooks/12th-zoology/content.en/zoology/human-health-and-diseases/_index.md

 **Fig. 7.5 Symptoms of Athlete’s foot**

+### Helminthic diseases

-**7.1.4 Helminthic diseases** Helminthes are mostly endoparasitic in the gut and blood of human beings and cause diseases called helminthiasis.
+Helminthes are mostly endoparasitic in the gut and blood of human beings and cause diseases called helminthiasis.
 The two most prevalent helminthic diseases are Ascariasis and Filariasis.

 _Ascaris_ is a monogenic parasite and exhibits sexual dimorphism. **Ascariasis** is a disease caused by the intestinal endoparasite _Ascaris lumbricoides_ commonly called the **round worms (Fig. 7.6)**.
 It is transmitted through ingestion of embryonated eggs through contaminated food and water.
 Children playing in contaminated soils are also prone to have a chance of transfer of eggs from hand to mouth.
 The symptoms of the disease are abdominal pain, vomiting, headache, anaemia, irritability